Meir Shlomo Kluwgant: Role in communal sex abuse scandal

 Kluwgant over the years has repeated the requirement for abuse victims to report any abuse to the police.

 However, his response to the abuse was challenged when it was claimed that Kluwgant threatened a victim of abuse that he should not have gone to authorities and that he had "no right" to get involved.

 Following his testimony at the Royal Commission into Institutional Responses to Child Sexual Abuse in 2015, Kluwgant sent a highly inflammatory text message about Zephaniah Waks, a father of a victim, to the editor of the Australian Jewish News (AJN), which was subsequently published.
 The text read:Zephaniah Waks is killing us.
 Zephaniah is attacking Chabad.
 He is a lunatic on the fringe, guilty of neglecting his own children.
 Where was he when all this happened?The AJN journalist who published the text was fired, but following significant pressure Kluwgant was forced to resign from all communal roles.
 The resignation was more significant because two other rabbis from that community were forced to resign as a result of the Royal Commission at the same time, Yossef Feldman and Avrohom Glick, Kluwgant's uncle.

 Kluwgant was later appointed as principal of the Adass Israel school, following that school's own sex abuse scandal involving their former principal, Malka Leifer.
-Following an outcry in both the Adass and wider Jewish communities, the offer of the role was withdrawn.
+Following an outcry in both the Adass and wider Jewish communities, the offer of the position was withdrawn.